lukevanin/SwiftPack/CitySearch/NOTES.md

 _Pros:_

 - Data can be located efficiently.
-The asymptotic complexity of locating the node matching a query prefix is of order  O(M), where M is the length of the query string.
+The asymptotic complexity of locating the node matching a given prefix length P is of order O(P).
+Inserting N nodes with average key length K is in the order of O(N log K).
 - Data can be retrieved efficiently.
 Once the initial node is matched, the entire subset of the data can be accessed  simply by visiting the descandants of the node.
 This iteration can be abstracted as a Collection, so that the data can